ctfcompfest/compfest13-final/README.md

 ```

 ## Contributors
-We would like to thank you, Universitas Indonesia, all the COMPFEST committees, and the problem setter for the amazing challenge:
+We would like to thank you, Universitas Indonesia, all the COMPFEST committees, and the problem setter for the amazing challenges:
 * [Bonceng](https://github.com/faishol01)
 * [houseoforion](https://github.com/haikalrmn)
 * [Hori75](https://github.com/Hori75)